Azure/azure-powershell/src/MySql/docs/README.md

 # Docs
 This directory contains the documentation of the cmdlets for the `Az.MySql` module.
 To run documentation generation, use the `generate-help.ps1` script at the root module folder.
-Files in this folder will *always be overriden on regeneration*.
+Files in this folder will *always be overridden on regeneration*.
 To update documentation examples, please use the `..\examples` folder.

 ## Info
 - Modifiable: no